 Continuous distribution of lungs was implemented on March 9, 2023.
 This continuous allocation system was designed to promote access to transplant for certain populations of lung candidates, including those who are very medically urgent or who face substantial challenges finding a match due to biological traits.
-Simulation modeling performed ahead of implementation estimated that median travel distance would increase because of the allocation changes and monitoring data shows that median travel distance has increased precisely with what was anticipated based on the modeling.

 The reordering of allocation priority and corresponding increase in travel distance appears to have advanced progress towards the stated goals of the continuous distribution system, particularly reduced waiting list mortality and access to transplant for the most medically urgent candidates.
-The most medically urgent candidates receive lung offers from farther away than they would have in the former allocation system, allowing them to match with a donor more quickly.
 Lung transplants have increased following implementation of continuous distribution relative to the former allocation system, while national utilization rates and non-use rates have remained stable.
-However, the changes have redistributed organ offer patterns across the country and complicated the logistics of allocation.
-This has introduced new inefficiencies into allocation as demonstrated by upward trends in the median transplant center number at acceptance; median offer number at acceptance; and the number of transplant centers notified per lung donor.
+The changes have also resulted in redistributed organ offer patterns across the country and affected the logistics of allocation.
+Impacts of the changes can be viewed via upward trends in the median transplant programs notified per lung donor.